 Drum plugins and virtual instruments expand your sonic palette.
 Look for plugins that offer high-quality drum samples, versatile sound manipulation options, and user-friendly interfaces.
 Some popular drum plugins include Superior Drummer, EZdrummer, and Battery.

-We've put together this handy guide on the best plugins to elevate your beat-making.
+We've put together this handy guide on the best plugins to elevate your beat-making

 For a more hands-on approach, consider using drum pads and controllers.
 Devices like the Akai MPD series, Native Instruments Maschine, and Ableton Push allow you to physically play and program drum patterns, adding a tactile element to your production process.